python/typing_extensions/doc/index.rst

 Bugfixes and new typing features that don't require a PEP may be added to ``typing_extensions`` once they are merged into CPython's main branch.

+``typing_extensions`` also re-exports all names from the :py:mod:`typing` module, including those that have always been present in the module.
+This allows users to import names from ``typing_extensions`` without having to remember exactly when each object was added to :py:mod:`typing`.
+There is one exception:
+:py:class:`typing.ByteString`, which is deprecated and due to be removed in Python 3.14, is not re-exported.

 Versioning and backwards compatibility
 --------------------------------------